AaronWalker13/html-jon-doe-resume-solved/README.md

 - [x] Set the page heading to be "Jon Doe"
 - [x] Add a section heading with the content of "Talented Frontend developer" that represents the desired role.
-- [x] Add an image with required and important attributes
-  - [x] The image path should be `./assets/avatars/fake_person.jpg`.
-This image is included into the project already.
-  - [x] The image alternative text should match the page title.
+- [x] Add an image with required and important attributes x - [x] The image path should be `./assets/avatars/fake_person.jpg`.
+This image is included into the project already. x - [x] The image alternative text should match the page title.
 - [x] Add a section heading with the content of "About Me".
 - [x] Add a paragraph of text (50 words at least) as the John Doe's bio.
 You can use random text for the paragraph content.
 - [x] Add the section heading "My Skills"